mengwanguc/gpufs/emulator/profile/imagenette/README.md

 - If you are using `run-all.sh`, and see some `.csv` files are missing, that is probably caused by the `out of memory` error as mentioned above.
 So just go ahead check your output log file generated in step 1, e.g. `output.log`, and search for the model and batch size.
 If you see the `out of memory` error, then put `N/A`.

-- If the computed relative std is larger than 5%, please mark it using bold and red color in the google sheet.
+- If the computed relative std is larger than 5%, please mark it using **bold and red color** in the google sheet.

 </li>

 <li>
-If the relative std is smaller than 5%, copy the computed average values and paste into https://docs.google.com/spreadsheets/d/108u91potKYYNa4C_enAvwOuuOcTBwIL1ui_K8Cq1bUU/edit#gid=380424475
+Scroll down to the bottom of the sheet.
+You just see there are rows automatically gather all the average values.
+Copy the computed average values and paste into https://docs.google.com/spreadsheets/d/108u91potKYYNa4C_enAvwOuuOcTBwIL1ui_K8Cq1bUU/edit#gid=380424475

+(You might need to create a new sheet)
 </li>
 </ol>